-Keep reading for easily accessible remedies that can help.
+Keep reading for easily accessible diaper rash remedies.

 The most important way to prevent and treat a rash is to keep your baby’s diaper dry and clean.
-Lay your baby down on a towel whenever they aren’t wearing a diaper.
-Giving them some time without a diaper during the day may help them to keep the area dry.
-Make sure the diaper isn’t wrapped too tightly.
+And make sure the diaper isn’t wrapped too tightly.

-When you change your baby’s diaper, clean the diaper area gently with a soft cloth or a squirt of water from a bottle.
-Wipes are okay, just be gentle.
+When you change your baby’s diaper, clean the area gently with a soft cloth or a squirt of water from a bottle.
+Wipes are fine, just be gentle.
 Don’t rub the skin too hard, and avoid wipes with alcohol.

-Use mild soap when you give your baby a bath.
-Be sure to pat — don’t scrub — the area dry.
+Use mild soap or a soap-free cleanser when you give your baby a bath.
+Be sure to pat — not scrub — the area dry.

 When your baby has a diaper rash, you must be vigilant about diaper changing.
-It’s best to change your baby’s diapers often, ideally as soon as it’s soiled.
+It’s best to change your baby’s diaper often, ideally as soon as it’s soiled.

-Rinse cloth diapers two to three times to remove all soap after you’ve cleaned them.
-Superabsorbent disposable diapers can help keep your baby’s skin dry.
+Rinse cloth diapers two to three times to remove all soap after you’ve cleaned them, as some babies may be sensitive to detergents or their fragrances.
+Also, superabsorbent disposable diapers can help keep your baby’s skin dry.

 You can use pastes or barrier creams that contain zinc to soothe the skin and prevent contact with feces and other irritants.
 Examples of these products include: